 Techniques for Finding Hidden Assets

 During discovery, you have the chance to investigate your spouse’s assets with the force of law behind your requests.
-Often, you want to look at several items:

 - Your spouse’s tax returns,